kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

 }
 ```

-Given a `document id`, retrieve the corresponding document from the database.
+Given a `document id`, retrieves the corresponding document from the database.

 Only documents in the persistent data storage layer can be retrieved.